 China making progress on overcoming key challenges

-We have discussed the challenges China has faced in previous articles – namely, the zero-COVID policy, a struggling property sector and tech regulation.
+We have discussed the challenges China has faced in previous articles—namely, the zero-COVID policy, a struggling property sector and tech regulation.
 Since December, we have seen increasingly encouraging news on all three fronts.

 It has been well documented that China is in the midst of reopening its economy after three years of its stringent zero-COVID policy.
 Right now, the virus is spreading quickly and it is hard to get reliable data on the scale of the outbreak, given that testing requirements have been dropped.
 Plausible estimates suggest that close to 30 million people a day are contracting COVID-19.
 In the near term, this is likely to put further strain on the healthcare system and could lead to some reversals of the reopening approach in certain areas.
-As the end of February approaches, however, it is likely that a substantial proportion of the population will have developed some level of immunity to the virus.
+Closer to the end of February, however, it is likely that a substantial proportion of the population will have developed some level of immunity to the virus.

 Excess savings could boost consumer spending